IndomieGorengSatu/Mie/README.md

-## Why does Superman get invited to dinners?
-Because he is a Supperhero.
+## What do you call an Argentinian with a rubber toe?
+Roberto